-India: Services value added, billion USD: For that indicator, The World Bank provides data for India from 1960 to 2016.
-The average value for India during that period was 218.53 billion U.S. dollars with a minumum of 11.35 billion U.S. dollars in 1960 and a maximum of 1096.54 billion U.S. dollars in 2016.
+India: Services value added, billion USD: For that indicator, The World Bank provides data for India from 1960 to 2017.
+The average value for India during that period was 236.58 billion U.S. dollars with a minumum of 11.35 billion U.S. dollars in 1960 and a maximum of 1270.97 billion U.S. dollars in 2017.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: Services correspond to ISIC divisions 50-99.
 They include value added in wholesale and retail trade (including hotels and restaurants), transport, and government, financial, professional, and personal services such as education, health care, and real estate services.
 Also included are imputed bank service charges, import duties, and any statistical discrepancies noted by national compilers as well as discrepancies arising from rescaling.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
-The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
-Data are in current U.S. dollars.
+The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3 or 4.
+Data are in constant 2010 U.S. dollars.